 (3) Action to Enforce the Lien: A mechanic’s lien acts in very much the same way a mortgage or deed of trust works.
 Therefore, in order to enforce a mechanic’s lien the claimant must bring an action to foreclose on the lien.
 The claimant must bring the action to foreclose on the mechanic’s lien within 90 days after the mechanic’s lien is recorded.
 If the claimant fails to file the action to foreclose on the mechanic’s lien within 90 days, the lien expires and is not enforceable against the property.

 The law on mechanic’s liens in the state of California is quite specific with a complicated and detailed statutory framework.
 At Schorr Law, our Los Angeles mechanic’s lien attorneys, have experience dealing with mechanic’s liens on both commercial and residential property.

-For help with your mechanic’s lien case or to inquire about a free consultation, contact us today at (310) 954-1877, firstname.lastname@example.org or by filling out the contact us box on this page.
+For help with your mechanic’s lien case or to inquire about a free consultation, contact us today at (310) 954-1877, firstname.lastname@example.org or by filling out our Contact Form.